-Submit boring logs, working drawings and design calculations for acceptance in accordance with Article 105-2 of the 2012 Standard Specifications for Roads and Structures.
+Construct footings, pedestals, drilled piers, grade beams and wings and install anchor rod assemblies for sign foundations in accordance with the Foundations and Anchor Rod Assemblies for Metal Poles Project Special Provision found elsewhere in this RFP.
+Submit boring logs, if any, working drawings and design calculations for acceptance in accordance with Article 105-2 of the 2018 NCDOT Standard Specifications for Roads and Structures.
 Submit working drawings showing plan views, required foundation dimensions and elevations and typical sections with reinforcement, conduit and anchor rod assembly details.
-Include all boring logs, design calculations and LPILE output for high mount foundation design submittals.
-Have high mount foundations designed, detailed and sealed by a Professional Engineer licensed in the state of North Carolina.
+Include all boring logs, design calculations designed, detailed and sealed by an engineer licensed in the state of North Carolina.